si-map-merging/SI-Map-Merging/README.md

 ------------------------------------

 ## Usages
-### Create a multi-robot g2o file from a single-robot g2o file
+### Create a multi-agent g2o file from a single-agent g2o file
 1. `cd process_g2o`
 2. `python3 convert_to_multi.py ../datasets/manhattanOlson3500.g2o output.g2o`

-This will create a multi-robot g2o called `output.g2o` from the `manhattanOlson3500.g2o` dataset.
+This will create a multi-agent g2o called `output.g2o` from the `manhattanOlson3500.g2o` dataset.

 -----------------------------------

-### Perform pose graph optimization on a multi-robot graph
+### Perform pose graph optimization on a multi-agent graph
-`python3 multi_robot_optimization.py process_g2o/output.g2o output.g2o`
+`python3 multi_agent_optimization.py process_g2o/output.g2o output.g2o`

-This will perform the pose graph optimization on the multi-robot graph in `process_g2o/output.g2o`, and output as `output.g2o` in current directory.
+This will perform the pose graph optimization on the multi-agent graph in `process_g2o/output.g2o`, and output as `output.g2o` in current directory.

 -----------------------------------

 ### Build Adjacency
 `python3 build_adjacency.py datasets/city10000.g2o`

-where `input.g2o` is a multi-robot g2o file, and `output.g2o` will be the optimized one.
+where `input.g2o` is a multi-agent g2o file, and `output.g2o` will be the optimized one.

 --------------------------------------------------